fsharp/fslang-design/FSharp-4.0/AutoQuotation.md

 Add a facility to allow auto-quotation of arguments at method calls, in a way that is consistent with the existing “Auto-Lifting-To-LINQ-Expressions” facility of F# 3.0

+### Scenarios

+- Future F#-only APIs covering the space of usage of existing LINQ APIs utilizing auto-expressions at arguments

+- Charting and plotting APIs that accept formulae expressed as quotations

+- Other variations on quotation-based DSLs that benefit from auto-quotation

 ## Background

 F# 3.0 allows an F# TAST  LINQ Expression tree conversion for lambda method call arguments, similarly to C#.
 As in C# this is instigated by giving a method argument a type